AissyAchraf/ecom-backoffice/README.md

 # ecom-backoffice

 ## 📋 Overview
-This project is a backoffice system for e-commerce designed to handle essential operations such as products & inventory management, customer management, and order management.
-The goal is to provide seamless control over core business processes to help businesses operate efficiently.
+This project is a microservices-based backoffice system for e-commerce, developed primarily with Spring Boot.
+It features a robust architecture secured by Keycloak for authentication and authorization, with a Spring Cloud gateway for routing and Eureka for service registration and discovery.
+The system efficiently manages core operations such as product and inventory management, customer management, and order processing.

 ## 🚀 Features
 1. Product & Inventory Management